miohtama/opsec/source/infrastructure/index.rst

 .. note ::

   A firewall should be only a secondary measure.
 By default the services should be configure in a manner that they to do not bind to publicly exposed IPs.
+Furthermore firewalling outgoing connections might be problematic, as many services rely on third party API service today.